re-mote-sensing/re-mote/VictorVezina19/README.md

 ## The Software You Need

-### Server

-For your own server, the software you need can all be found [here](https://gitlab.cas.mcmaster.ca/re-mote/pi-server/tree/master/webserver).

-Cloud??

 ### Arduino IDE

 First, you'll need the [Arduino IDE](https://www.arduino.cc/en/main/software).
 This will be used to upload the code from your computer to the Arduino compatible micro controller.
 If you want, you could also use the Arduino web editor, or any other IDE that supports uploading .ino files to Arduinos.